How to Fill Out a Job Application

 - What is your name, address, telephone number, and social security number?

-Answering these questions is easy, just be sure to enter a telephone number where you can be reached most of the time.
+Answering these questions is easy, be sure to enter a telephone number where the employer can reach you most of the time.
 As for your social security number, it would be a good idea to keep your social security card handy throughout the hiring process.
 Many companies like to see them or make copies of your personal documents.

 - Have you ever been convicted of a felony?